Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Numerical Results

 A MaxCut problem is defined for a graph $G=(V,E)$ of nodes $V$ and edges $E$.
 The problem is to find a bipartition of the nodes into two sets which maximizes the number of edges connecting the sets.
 This problem can be reformulated as finding the ground state of a Hamiltonian

 where $Z_i,Z_j$ are Pauli $Z$ matrices.
-Here we consider graphs with $n=5$ vertices, with $36$ randomly generated instances according to the Erd\"os-R\'enyi model~\cite{erdos1959random}, where for each pair of vertices in the graph there is a connecting edge with probability $0.5$.
+Here we consider graphs with $n=5$ {($n=8$)} vertices, and with $36$ {($30$)} randomly generated instances, respectively.
+The instances are obtained according to the Erd\"os-R\'enyi model~\cite{erdos1959random}, where for each pair of vertices in the graph there is a connecting edge with probability $0.5$.

-To approximate the ground state of $H_{\rm MaxCut}$ we simulate the QAOA for number of rounds $p=1$ to $8$.
+To approximate the ground state of $H_{\rm MaxCut}$ we simulate the QAOA for number of rounds ranging from $p=1$ to $8$.
 The QAOA ansatz applied to the input state is given as

 where $H_M = \sum_{j} X_j$, $X_j$ are Pauli $X$ matrices, we denote $\ket{+}=(\ket{0}+\ket{1})/\sqrt{2} $ , and $\beta_j$, $\gamma_j$ are variational parameters.
-We minimize the cost function $\langle H_{\rm MaxCut} \rangle$ using the Nelder-Mead algorithm \cite{nelder1965simplex}.
-We perform the optimization with shot budgets ranging from $N_{\rm tot}=10^7$ to $1.5\times 10^8$.
-We define $N_{\rm tot}$ as total number of shots spent on the optimization.
+We minimize the cost function $\langle H_{\rm MaxCut} \rangle$ using the Nelder-Mead algorithm \cite{nelder1965simplex} {and choose the initial values of $\beta_j, \gamma_j$ randomly}.
+We perform the optimization with shot budgets ranging from $N_{\rm tot}=10^7$ to $1.5\times 10^8$ {for $n=5$ and from $N_{\rm tot}= 10^7$ to $7\times 10^7$ for $n=8$.} We define $N_{\rm tot}$ as total number of shots spent on the optimization.
 We detail the optimization procedure in Appendix~\ref{appendix:numerics}.
-In our numerics, the values of $N_{\rm tot}$ are chosen to enable implementation of the optimization with current quantum computers.
-To quantify the quality of the noisy or CDR-mitigated optimization we compute approximation ratios of the solutions using the exact expectation value of $\langle H_{\rm MaxCut} \rangle$.
+In our numerics, the values of $N_{\rm tot}$ are chosen to enable {an} {optimization runtime} {which is feasible} with current quantum computers.\footnote{{To approximately estimate the time required to run the optimization we assume a delay time of $250$~${\rm \mu s}$ in between shots which is a default setting of current IBM quantum computers~\cite{wack2021quality}.
+Furthermore, we assume that the circuit compilation and execution time is negligible.
+This assumption is justified for sufficiently shallow circuits and sufficiently large numbers of shots per circuit~\cite{wack2021quality}.
+Under such assumptions for shot budgets used in our 5-qubit MaxCut QAOA numerics we obtain times ranging from $1$ to $14$~hours for $n=5$ and $14$ to $140$~hours for $n=8$.}} To quantify the quality of the noisy or CDR-mitigated optimization we compute approximation ratios of the solutions using the exact expectation value of $\langle H_{\rm MaxCut} \rangle$.
 The approximation ratio is defined here as the ratio of a given solution's energy to the true ground state energy.